fGiordi/dashboard-next/README.md

 ### Assumptions made
 - [ ] I did not include any APIs, I just figured let me structure my JSON data in a way that is meaningful enough for it to be consistent through different graphs.
 - [ ] When you select a different campaign the month filter will be cleared and reset, just so that its clear that you have selected a new data set and would like to filter based on the new data set or campaign.
+- [ ] Because the I am displaying data on a specifcic month base, I combined the individual month filter and the month with the highest sales and lowest sales too for the products.
 ### Design Decisions
 - [ ] I went with a conventional dashboard look and feel with this one.
 Sidebar on the left to display a consistent menu or actions to mimic different places you can go to.
 - [ ] I Have the Main Section to contain the 3 graphs and also have menus on top of the graphs to reflect realtime overview data. ( Just in case, maybe you would like to go into more detailed page, however, this is disabled for now).
 You can hover over the bordered card menu section to see.